spinnaker/kayenta/docs/configuring-kayenta.md

 ## At least one Configured Configuration Store

-Configuration stores are where Kayenta will save canary configuration it is told to save, its often fine to have the Object and Config store be the same thing.
+Configuration stores are where Kayenta will save the canary configuration it is instructed to save.
+The Object and Config store can be the same.

 ## Examples

 - See the reference [kayenta.yml](../kayenta-web/config/kayenta.yml) for the available config options.
-- See the [SignalFx Integration Test Config](../kayenta-signalfx/src/integration-test/resources/config/kayenta.yml) for a working example
+- See the [SignalFx Integration Test Config](../kayenta-signalfx/src/integration-test/resources/config/kayenta.yml) for a working example.